“Io---the Creator---is in the very breath we take.

 Kauila's “talk-story” encompasses the ancient Hawaiian beliefs in the Oneness of all Divinity and Creation, and the necessary balance between the Ku, the male energy, and the Hina, the female energy.
 In his stories, teaching, and ceremonies, he wove these energies together, balancing conflict through the process of restoring to rightness known as Ho'oponopono, bringing individuals and communities back to the spirit of Aloha that animates all life.

 “Everything that has life has Aloha,” said Kauila.
 That spirit was inherent in his healing work, his art, his teaching to local and worldwide audiences, and his activism as the past Chairman of the National Association of Community Health Centers in Washington, DC.

 How to Donate

-A PayPal link is coming soon, along with GDFP's own website.
+You can donate through PayPal on our website www.globaldiversityfilm.org.
 We are now under the sponsorship of the non-profit Perception International, so your contributions will be fully tax-deductible.
 As noted at the end of the video, donations can also be made to Kogan Spiritual Center.
 Great thanks to our former sponsor, SkySpirit Foundation.